 This market opportunity has been created by the widening gap between the global price of diesel/oil fuels and natural gas in certain markets.
 This strategy is particularly relevant in remote areas where there is limited or no existing energy infrastructure such as gas pipelines or electricity grids.
 In Karratha, Western Australia, Energy Developments has built and operates a 200 tonnes per day LNG production facility as part of the West Kimberley Power Project (WKPP).

-This operation has allowed Energy Developments to deliver long-term low emission power supply to the towns of Broome, Derby, Halls Creek and Fitzroy Crossing in the booming Kimberley region of Western Australia.
+This operation has allowed Energy Developments to deliver long-term low emission power supply to the towns of Broome, Derby, Halls Creek and Fitzroy Crossing in the Kimberley region of Western Australia.

 We have also developed an innovative haulage system for delivering CNG to remote power stations that service mining operations and remote communities.